utopia-foss/dantro/doc/data_structures/groups/psp.rst

     * **Multiverse data** is the output from *multiple* individual universes.
       As these are typically generated for points of the same parameters space, they can also be gathered into a :py:class:`~dantro.groups.pspgrp.ParamSpaceGroup`.

-Subsequently, when handling data that is structured this way, parts of dantro (most notably the :py:class:`~dantro.plot_creators.pcr_psp.MultiversePlotCreator` and :py:class:`~dantro.plot_creators.pcr_psp.UniversePlotCreator`) also use these metaphors instead of the parameter space terminology.
+Subsequently, when handling data that is structured this way, parts of dantro (most notably the :py:class:`~dantro.plot.creators.psp.MultiversePlotCreator` and :py:class:`~dantro.plot.creators.psp.UniversePlotCreator`) also use these metaphors instead of the parameter space terminology.

 .. note::